gokcehan/lf/LUA_DEV.md

   Currently supported keys are:

+  - `directory`, print content in window of a directory
-  - `file`, print one file entry in directory
+  - `dir_entry`, print a single entry in directory
   - `ruler`, print ruler line
   - `prompt`, print prompt line
 - `ui_style`